envoyproxy/learnenvoy/_articles/circuit-breaking.md

 Envoy provides a simple configuration option for circuit breaking.
 Consider the specifics of your system as you set up circuit breaking.

-Circuit breaking is specified as part of a cluster definition by adding a circuit-breakers field.
-In the API, this would be returned from the Cluster Discovery Service (CDS).
+Circuit breaking is specified as part of a Cluster (a group of similar upstream hosts) definition by adding a `circuit_breakers` field.
+In the API, this would be returned from the Cluster Discovery Service (CDS), either in the bootstrap config, or in a Cluster returned by the Cluster Discovery Service (XDS)

-## A typical Envoy circuit breaker policy
+## Circuit Breaker Configuration

 Here's what a simple circuit breaking configuration looks like: